 IV) Opportunities for consultations among leaders of science organizations, policy makers, religious communities and academicians

 Taking note of the transformative roles of science in societies, key science policy issues addressed in the consultations were:

-4. Ex ante identification of promising fields of science remains difficult, yet science policy and related financing constantly needs to make related decisions.
-Bold decisions under science uncertainty are called for to address the risky and uncertain global changes
+- Ex ante identification of promising fields of science remains difficult, yet science policy and related financing constantly needs to make related decisions.
+Bold decisions in the face of scientific uncertainties are called for to address uncertain but high risk global changes.

 - Biological Extinction - How to Save the Natural World on Which We Depend, PAS-PASS Workshop 2017

 - Health of People and Planet: Our Responsibility, PAS-PASS Conference 2017, with a focus on climate change

 - Science and Sustainability.
 Impacts of Scientific Knowledge and Technology on Human Society and Environment, 2016